SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/initiation.md

 »⟮buccal⟯«|⟮cheeks⟯
 »⟮esophageal⟯«|⟮esophagus⟯

-### choice

-»⟮The default initiators⟯« (my term) are those ⟮＿initiators＿⟯ used ⟮in ＿natural languages＿⟯.
-⟮＿The default initiators＿⟯ are ⟮diaphragm+ribs+loungs⟯, ⟮glottis⟯ and ⟮tongue⟯.
-The ⟮two⟯ »⟮non-default initiators⟯« are ⟮only used⟯ in ⟮disordered speech⟯ or ⟮other special circumstances⟯.
-The two ⟮＿non-default initators＿⟯ are ⟮the cheeks⟯ and ⟮esophagus⟯.
-⟮The esophagus⟯ is used as ⟮＿an initiator＿⟯ in the case of ⟮a larygectomy⟯.

 ## air direction

-⟮＿Egressive/ingressive＿⟯ are technical terms for ⟮outward/inward⟯ ⟮＿air direction＿⟯.
-»⟮Air direction⟯« may be ⟮＿egressive＿⟯ or ⟮c_;＿ingressive＿⟯. for ⟮＿egressive air direction＿⟯, ⟮air pressure⟯ must be ⟮increased⟯. for ⟮＿ingressive air direction＿⟯, ⟮air pressure⟯ must be ⟮decreased⟯.
+»⟮Air direction⟯« may be ⟮＿egressive＿⟯ or ⟮c_;＿ingressive＿⟯.
+Egressive/ingressive air direction is air flowing outward/inward for ⟮＿egressive/ingressive air direction＿⟯, ⟮air pressure⟯ must be ⟮increased/decreased⟯.
-»⟮Egressive/ingressive sounds⟯« are ⟮＿speech sounds＿⟯ with ⟮＿egressive/ingressive air direction＿⟯.
+»⟮An egressive/ingressive sound⟯« is a ⟮＿speech sound＿⟯ with ⟮＿egressive/ingressive air direction＿⟯.

 ## airstream mechanism

+### hypothetical

-The »⟮hypothetical default inititator airstream mechanisms⟯« (my term) are those ⟮＿airstream mechanisms＿⟯ that ⟮result from the combination⟯ of ⟮＿the default initators＿⟯ and ⟮＿air directions＿⟯.
+»⟮A hypothetical default inititator airstream mechanism⟯« (my term) is a ⟮＿airstream mechanism＿⟯ that ⟮results from the combination⟯ of ⟮＿a default initator＿⟯ and ⟮c_;＿air directions＿⟯.
 There are ⟮six (3*2) ⟯ ⟮＿hypothetical default inititator airstream mechanisms＿⟯.

+### actual

-»⟮The actual airstream mechanisms⟯« are those ⟮＿hypothetical default inititator airstream mechanisms＿⟯ that ⟮are actually used⟯.
+»⟮An actual airstream mechanism⟯« is ⟮＿a hypothetical default inititator airstream mechanism＿⟯ that ⟮is actually used⟯.
 There are ⟮four⟯ ⟮＿actual airstream mechanisms＿⟯.
-⟮Lingual/velaric egressive⟯ and ⟮pulmonic ingressive⟯ are ⟮＿the hypothetical default inititator airstream mechanisms＿⟯ which are ⟮not used in natural languages⟯.
+⟮＿actual airstream mechanism＿⟯ = ⟮＿a hypothetical default inititator airstream mechanism＿⟯ ∖ {⟮Lingual/velaric egressive⟯, ⟮pulmonic ingressive⟯}
+⟮pulmonic egressive⟯ =short=> ⟮pulmonic⟯
-⟮pulmonic⟯ is commonly used for ⟮pulmonic egressive⟯ (for obvious reasons, see above) ⟮＿The actual airstream mechanims＿⟯ are often divided into ⟮pulmonic egressive⟯ and ⟮non-pulmonic⟯.
+⟮＿The actual airstream mechanims＿⟯ are often divided into ⟮pulmonic egressive⟯ and ⟮non-pulmonic⟯.
-⟮＿Non-pulmonic airstream mechanisms＿⟯ are ⟮glottalic egressive⟯, ⟮glottalic ingressive⟯ and ⟮velaric/lingual ingressive⟯.

-### pulmonic egressive
+#### pulmonic egressive

 The ⟮＿pulmonic＿ ＿egressive＿ ＿airstream mechanism＿⟯ is ⟮the most common⟯ ⟮＿airstream mechanism＿⟯.
 In ⟮75⟯% of languages, the ⟮＿pulmonic＿ ＿egressive＿ ＿airstream mechanism＿⟯ is ⟮the only one used (!)⟯.

-### non-pulmonic
+#### non-pulmonic

+⟮＿Non-pulmonic airstream mechanisms＿⟯ = { ⟮glottalic egressive⟯, ⟮glottalic ingressive⟯, ⟮velaric/lingual ingressive⟯ }
+⟮＿Non-pulmonic airstream mechanisms＿⟯ always produce ⟮＿obstruents＿⟯.

+##### closures

 »⟮A closure⟯« is ⟮a sealed area⟯ in ⟮＿the vocal tract＿⟯.
-⟮＿A closure＿⟯ is created via ⟮two⟯ ⟮closure points⟯.
+⟮＿A closure＿⟯ is created via ⟮two⟯ ⟮＿closure points＿⟯.
-»⟮A closure point⟯« is where ⟮features of ＿the vocal tract＿⟯ create ⟮a barrier for air to not pass⟯.
+»⟮A closure point⟯« is ⟮a barrier for air to not pass⟯ created by ⟮features of ＿the vocal tract＿⟯.
+The closure piston (my term) is the part of the vocal contract between the two closure points that changes the pressure within the closure.
+The »⟮front/back closure point⟯« is ⟮＿the closure point＿⟯ ⟮further front/back in ＿the vocal tract＿⟯.
-The ⟮frontmost⟯ ⟮＿closure point＿⟯ of ⟮＿all closures＿⟯ is always ⟮created by ＿(an) articulator(s)＿⟯.
+The ⟮＿front closure point＿⟯ of ⟮＿all closures＿⟯ is always ⟮created by ＿(an) articulator(s)＿⟯.

-For ⟮＿non-pulmonic airstream mechanisms＿⟯, to produce ⟮＿the airflow＿⟯, there must be ⟮＿a closure＿⟯, ⟮one of whose ＿closure points＿⟯ is ⟮then released⟯.
-For ⟮＿non-pulmonic＿⟯ ⟮＿ingressive＿⟯ sounds, ⟮between⟯ ⟮＿the two closure points＿⟯ something is ⟮lowered⟯ to ⟮c_;create low pressure (suction)⟯, and then the ⟮second⟯ ⟮c_-2;＿closure point＿⟯ is ⟮released⟯.
-For ⟮＿non-pulmonic＿⟯ ⟮＿egressive＿⟯ sounds, ⟮between⟯ ⟮＿the two closure points＿⟯ something is ⟮raised⟯ to ⟮c_;create high pressure⟯, and then the ⟮first⟯ ⟮c_-2;＿closure point＿⟯ is ⟮released⟯.
-⟮＿Non-pulmonic airstream mechanisms＿⟯ always produce ⟮＿obstruents＿⟯.
+##### production

+###### general

+!⟮＿non-pulmonic airstream mechanisms＿⟯:
+!1. ⟮produce ＿closure＿⟯
+!2. do something with ⟮＿closure piston＿⟯
+!3. ⟮release a ＿closure point＿⟯

+###### ingressive

+!⟮＿non-pulmonic＿⟯ ⟮＿ingressive＿⟯ sounds:
+!1. ⟮produce ＿closure＿⟯
+!2. ⟮lower⟯ ⟮＿closure piston＿⟯ to ⟮c_;create low pressure⟯ !3. release ⟮＿back closure point＿⟯

+###### egressive

+!⟮＿non-pulmonic＿⟯ ⟮＿egressive＿⟯ sounds:
+!1. ⟮produce ＿closure＿⟯
+!2. ⟮raise⟯ ⟮＿closure piston＿⟯ to ⟮c_;create high pressure⟯ !3. release ⟮＿front closure point＿⟯

-#### glottalic
+##### glottalic

 In ⟮＿glottalic＿ ＿airstream mechanisms＿⟯, the ⟮second⟯ ⟮＿closure point＿⟯ is produced by ⟮＿the glottis＿⟯.
 In ⟮＿glottalic＿ ＿airstream mechanisms＿⟯, ⟮pressure⟯ is achieved by ⟮the raising/lowering⟯ of ⟮＿the glottis＿⟯.
 »⟮implosives⟯« are ⟮＿speech sounds＿⟯ produced by ⟮an ＿ingressive＿ ＿glottalic＿ ＿airstream mechanism＿⟯.
 »⟮ejectives⟯« are ⟮＿speech sounds＿⟯ produced by ⟮an ＿egressive＿ ＿glottalic＿ ＿airstream mechanism＿⟯.

-#### velaric
+##### velaric

 For ⟮the ＿velaric/lingual＿ ＿ingressive＿ ＿airstream mechanism＿⟯, the ⟮second⟯ ⟮＿closrue point＿⟯ is produced by ⟮＿the velum＿⟯.
 »⟮Clicks⟯« are ⟮＿speech sounds＿⟯ produced by ⟮a ＿velaric/lingual＿ ＿ingressive＿ ＿airstream mechanism＿⟯.